 As a founder, you should protect your business inventory, goods or supplies with contents insurance which is called Inhaltsversicherung in Germany.
 (You may also see it called Sachversicherung or Geschäftsinhaltsversicherung).
 This insurance kicks in if your business property is damaged or stolen.

 The insurance covers fire, water damage, storm/hail and burglary.
 If a fire causes a business interruption, many insurers offer an additional component to the contents insurance in the form of so-called Betriebsunterbrechungsversicherung (business interruption insurance).

 Here the insurer will cover the costs or loss of earnings (depending on the insurance tariff).
 Some insurers include electronics insurance in the Inhaltsversicherung (contents insurance).
 This covers the costs of damage to technical equipment.

-> 61% of German companies were attacked at least once in 2018.
-This is according to the Cyber Readiness Report from specialist insurer Hiscox.
+A majority of companies in Germany are the targets of cyber attacks.
 It is not only large, established companies that are affected.
 Hackers are also targeting SMEs and startups.
 One-click on an infected email can result in a cyber incident with costly consequences.
 A crippled computer system can spell financial disaster, especially for you as a founder.
 That’s why it’s never too early to take out cyber insurance to cover the costs of personal and property damage.
 Some insurers also offer immediate assistance and preventative support even before a claim is made.

-> It is important to identify and properly cover the risks that are specific to your business model.
+It is important to identify and properly cover the risks that are specific to your business model.
 When looking for the right business insurance, your industry and business activity play a role.
 The risks to be insured are different for a management consultant than for an online shop.
 Many insurers offer tailor-made policies for specific industries.
 During a consultation, you can describe your company’s activities in detail so they can tailor your insurance policies to suit your company.